 In his current research, Prof. Ng’weshemi seeks to reinterpret Lutheran themes and topics using categories of life and concepts from African cultures and worldviews, and in light of Africa’s socio-economic and political realities.
 The goal is to make Lutheran theology relevant in the African context.

 Prof. Ng’weshemi has presented papers at numerous academic conferences and his scholarly essays have appeared in the Journal of Constructive Theology, Africa Theological Journal, and The Evangelical Review of Theology.
 His first book, Rediscovering the Human: the Quest for a Christo-theological Anthropology in Africa was published in 2002.

 He is a member of a number of academic associations including the American Academy of Religion, Ecumenical Association of Third World Theologians, African Association for the Study of Religion, and Association of Teaching Theologians.

 Prof. Ng’weshemi earned his B.D. from Makumira University College in Tanzania, and his Th.M. and Ph.D. (with distinction) from the Lutheran School of Theology at Chicago.

-Professor Ng’weshemi joined the faculty at Carthage in August 2015.
-His teaching and research interests intersect in the Christian theologies originating from the global South (Africa, Latin America, and Asia) and the ways in which traditional Lutheran themes and concerns are reappropriated and reinterpreted to address new contexts.
+Professor Ng’weshemi joined the faculty at Carthage College in August 2015.
+His teaching and research interests intersect in the Christian theologies originating from the global South (Africa, Latin America, and Asia).

 Jerald C. Brauer Chair for Lutheran Studies, Associate Professor of Religion